 The Board has established two committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
-The appropriateness of the committee structure and membership is reviewed on an annual basis.
+The appropriateness of the committee structure and membership is reviewed annually.
 Board committees are chaired by an independent director other than the Chairman of the Board.
 Where applicable, matters determined by committees are submitted to the full Board as recommendations for Board decisions.